 The participant has attained a Postsecondary Enrollment or HSE Achievement MSG.

-Posttesting must occur at least one calendar day after the participant has accrued the appropriate number of instructional hours.

 NRS Test Benchmarks and EFL Indicators

 Table 3: EFL Descriptors and Scale Scores for ABE Tests (All Content Areas) and Table 4: EFL Descriptors and Scale Scores for ESL Tests outline the test score ranges across each of the NRS Educational Functioning Levels (EFLs) for ABE, including ASE and ESL.
 There are six levels each in ABE/ASE and ESL—12 levels in total.
-Providers can read more about each EFL and the skills an individual in a specific EFL will have in the TA Guide at .
+Providers can read more about each EFL and the skills an individual in a specific EFL will have in the TA Guide at https://nrsweb.org/sites/default/files/NRS-TA-Guide82019.pdf.